 All information received will be fed into a broader process designed to create a national road map for BPD in Australia.

-Click to download the document as a pdf or here to read on the website.
+Download PDF or click here to read on the website.

-Please email your thoughts, comments, and feedback to email bpd_national_strategy@bpdfoundation.org.au.
-Please also indicate whether you are happy to have your comments posted on the website.
+Please email your comments to bpd_national_strategy@bpdfoundation.org.au and also indicate whether you are happy to have your comments posted on the website.

 We invite comment and suggestions from our Australian BPD community.
 What are your priority, current gaps and needs in treatment?
 How do you think we can we best meet these?